Breaking down what "I have nothing to wear" actually means for your nervous-system.

 “I’m afraid of being seen.”

-I’ve seen this time and again in my 1:1 practice—clients who’ve battled with chronic body image shame, cultural conditioning, burnout, or identity shifts.
-Clients who dressed for years from a place of self-loathing, apathy, numbness, not self-love.
+I’ve seen this time and again in my 1:1 practice—clients who’ve battled with chronic body image shame, body-dysmorphia, cultural conditioning, burnout, or identity shifts.
+Clients who dressed for years from a place of self-loathing, apathy, numbness or quiet self-hatred.

 Rarely have we been taught to dress for ourselves.